euphonie/study-notes/Engineering Tools/Cloud/GCP/GAE.md

 		- startup in minutes
 		- ssh access, not by default
 		- write to disk but ephemeral
-		- support for 3rd party
+		- support for 3rd party binaries
+		- network access
+		- Pay for resource allocation per hour, no automatic shutdown
 - Automatically scales app in response to the traffic
 - Provides
 	- No-SQL databases